hexalgo-labs/Cron-Style-Scheduler-Bundle/README.md

 This command will be executed every minute, and will check if there is command which is due and launch it

+## Note for Windows user
+When using this bundle with Windows, the command will not be executed in background when you start the command cron:run.
+The command will wait until all the launched commands are executed completely before finishing.

 ## Hexalgo
 We are a french agency specialized in Symfony applications for business.

 ## TO DO
 * Add command log
+* Write tests